chinthasaicharan/chinthasaicharan/README.md

 - 👋 Hi, I’m @chinthasaicharan
 - 👀 I’m interested in machine learning and data science
-- 🌱 I’m a Python Developer
+- 🌱 I’m also a Python Developer
-- 💞️ I’m looking to collaborate on some python projects
+- 💞️ I’m looking to contribute and collaborate on AI/ML and Python
 - 📫 How to reach me ...mail me saicharanchintha8888@gmail.com